harrisonlab/neurospora_crassa_direct_rnaseq/README.md

 Note - all this work was performed in the directory:
 /home/groups/harrisonlab/project_files/neurospora_crassa

-# Step 1: Data was basecalled again using Albacore 2.3.3 & trimmed 3 prime adapters on the minion server
+# Data was basecalled again using Albacore 2.3.3 & trimmed 3 prime adapters on the minion server

 ```bash
 # Date=11-10-18